drewdecarme/buttery-tools/packages/buttery-cli/README.md

 ## Todos

+### 1st Priority

+- Combine all build scripts into esbuild script.
+Remove need for `tsc`
+- All scripts must build the commands, entry file and `package.json`
+- Create a `buttery.config.json[cli]` namespace to allow for configuration options for configuring the CLI builder.
+- Create a `createConfig` function like `vite`

+### 2nd Priority

 - Create `dev` scripts for writing the CLI
 - Create `dev` CLI command for developing
 - Create `build` CLI Command building